aicell-lab/ddls-course/content/course/ddls-2024/final-project/_index.md

 **Structure:**

-- Include your name or the two group member names (in case of a pair)
+- Include your name (or both names if working as a pair)
 - Title of the project
 - Dataset to be used and its source
-    - make sure you have tested the data availability
+    - Ensure that the dataset availability has been tested
-    - make sure the data is suitable for the project idea
+    - Verify that the dataset is suitable for the project idea
-    - make sure the data is not too small or too big to be handled in the given time frame
+    - Ensure that the dataset is neither too small nor too large to be handled in the given timeframe
+    - If using a private dataset, include its size and details on how it will be accessed
-- Abstract of the project, including motivation and course concepts to be applied
+- Abstract of the project, including motivation and course concepts to be applied:
-    - Include the motivation for the project
+    - Motivation for the project
-    - Describe the idea and the problem you want to solve
+    - Describe the idea and the problem you aim to solve
-    - Explain how you plan to solve the problem (including the course concepts you will apply)
+    - Explain how you plan to solve the problem (including which course concepts will be applied)
     - Describe the expected outcome

+**FAIR Data and Open Science Recommendations:**

+To promote the **FAIR** (Findable, Accessible, Interoperable, Reusable) principles, we encourage the use of public datasets.
+If you are working with a private dataset, consider how you might make it publicly available in the future.

+We also encourage you to support open science by making your project code publicly available on GitHub or GitLab.
+If you have a valid reason not to share your code publicly, please indicate this in your submission.
+We recommend that:
+1. **Create a GitHub/GitLab repository**.
+    - On GitHub, add the topic `ddls-course-2024` to make your project findable ([GitHub Topics Guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)).
+2. **Include a README file** with an overview of the project and instructions on how to use the code.
+3. **Document your code** properly.
+4. **Include a permissive license** (e.g., MIT license) to allow others to reuse your code.
+5. **If a public dataset was used**, provide a script or instructions for downloading the dataset properly.
+6. **Make your code reproducible**, and if there are trained model weights, try to upload them to GitHub Releases or Zenodo.
+7. **If possible, make your final report public**, for example, by uploading it to Zenodo.

 **Submit Your Proposal (opens in week 38)**:

-- **Submission Deadline:** **30th September 2024**.
+- **Submission Deadline**: **30th September 2024**.

 {{< cta cta_text="Click Here to Submit" cta_link="https://forms.gle/H818K3SUW8LUcU7K8" >}}

-After the deadline, the teaching team will review the proposals and provide feedback on 2024-10-02 during the computer lab.
-Once approved, students can begin working on their projects.
+The teaching team will review the proposals and provide feedback on 2nd October 2024, during the computer lab.
+Once your proposal is approved, you can begin working on your project.

+---

 **[Timeline](../schedule/)**: